Gourav224/Gourav224/README.md

 - [LinkedIn](https://www.linkedin.com/in/gourav-kumar-dhiman/)
 - Email: gkrdhiman@gmail.com

-Embarking on this exciting journey of React, JavaScript, and web development as a student! 🎉
+Embarking on this exciting journey of MERN, Adv.
+DSA and web development as a student! 🎉